sneakekat/GettingandCleaningData/codebook.md

 	* tBodyAccJerkMean
 	* tBodyGyroMean
 	* tBodyGyroJerkMean

+runanalysis.R finds the mean of variables grouped by subjectnumber and activity
+	* that calculation is indicated by prefix "Mean of"

 The complete list of original variables of each feature vector is available in 'features.txt'